 Try to stick to your meal plan or get some solid foods into your system

 If you are on a specific meal plan, try to stick to you if you can.
 If you are having trouble eating, try bland foods like unsweetened apple sauce, regular gelatin, toast, or crackers.
-If you can’t stomach bland foods, try clear soup or bouillon that contain salt.
+Should you be unable to stomach bland foods, try clear soup or bouillon that contain salt.

-If vomiting continues for any amount of time, contact your doctor to see if he/she would advise the use of products such as Gravol or Zolfran.
+Should vomiting continue for any amount of time, contact your doctor to see if he/she would advise the use of products such as Gravol or Zolfran.
 They may be able to reduce nausea.

 Staying hydrated is a huge thing for anyone but especially for those living with diabetes.
 Try to drink 6-8 ounces of fluids every hour.
 Switch back and forth between drinks that contain sugar and drinks that do not.
 For example, for one hour, drink regular fruit juice and soft drinks.
 The next hour, drink sugar-free soft drinks, tea, or water.

 If you are unable to keep liquids down, contact your doctor or head to the nearest emergency rooms for IV fluids.

 How to handle low blood glucose levels when you are nauseous